Hegderd/cds-repo/README.md

 ## System Design and Usage
 1. Application uses H2 in-memory database.
 No configuration is required to run the application.
-2. On starting the application, system loads users data CSV file located in the folder *src/main/resources/userDataFile.csv*
+2. On starting the application, system loads csv users data file located in the folder *src/main/resources/userDataFile.csv*
 3. Currently, system provides one API endpoint (with optional parameter of salary) to retrieve a list of users

 Returns a list of all users : <br />
 GET http://localhost:8080/users

-With parameter of salary, for example, *salary=7680*, it returns a list of users in the salary range *0 =< salary <= 7680* : <br />
+With parameter of salary, for example, *salary=7680*, returns a list of users in the salary range *0 =< salary <= 7680* : <br />
 GET http://localhost:8080/users?salary=7680

-Users list returned is a JSON array object in the following format :
+Returned users list is a JSON array in the following format :

 ```json
 [